-If there seems to be no ready-made definition in English common law or legislation, it is permissible to look to definitions which may exist in other common law jurisdictions, which are regarded by the courts as having "persuasive authority".
+If no definition can be found in English case law or legislation, it is permissible to look to definitions which may exist in other common law jurisdictions, which may be regarded by the courts as having "persuasive authority".
 The first port of call in such instances is usually to investigate Commonwealth case law, hence the usefulness of Words and Phrases Legally Defined.
 However, definitions from United States case law can also be helpful, though should probably be approached with more caution due to a greater divergence from English law and terminology.